All Episodes

 How much do you want to bet in real dollars?

-You know what you know, he needs this is what needs to happen, Sean.
+This is what needs to happen, Sean.

 You need to bring him here, and we need a big sofa over here in the corner of your studio for him to lay down on so that we can help him.

-She has a she has a PhD, right?
+She has a PhD, right?

 You have a PhD?